This article was updated on July 26, 2018.

 There is a talent shortage in U.S. manufacturing, according to Deloitte.
-In fact, the manufacturing industry needs 3.5 million jobs filled in the next 10 years, and as many as 2 million of those jobs could go unfilled because of the current skills gap, Deloitte reports.
+In fact, the manufacturing industry needs 3.5 million jobs filled by 2025, and as many as two million of those jobs could go unfilled because of the current skills gap, Deloitte reports.

 Strategic workforce planning (SWP) can help businesses take a proactive stance in minimizing the impact of a skills gap and ensuring they have the talent they need to grow and thrive.
 According to Strategic Drift: How HR Plans for Change, a study conducted by The Economist Intelligence Unit (EIU) and supported by the ADP Research Institute, 91 percent of senior executives in manufacturing businesses consider it critical.
 HR leaders in manufacturing can use these strategies to achieve hiring goals.

 Strategic Workforce Planning: What HR Leaders Need to Know

 SWP seeks to align an organization's long-term hiring, training and HCM plans with business goals and objectives.
 Ultimately, SWP goes beyond just planning long-term hiring needs, it seeks to improve internal HR performance and create a better working environment.
 HR leaders can incorporate a range of solutions into SWP including: